- Release Date : September 1 2000

 Dreamland isn't Cass' story though; It is the story of her younger sister Caitlin.

 After Cass's hasty departure, little sister Caitlin is left to pick up the pieces.
-Her attempts at finding life after Cass comes tumbling down the night she meet Rogerson Biscoe.
+Her attempts at finding life after Cass come tumbling down the night she meet Rogerson Biscoe.
 He's a dark brooding drug-dealer whose life is constantly in motion and Caitlin wants nothing more than to be in motion with him.
-Cass entwines her life in his moving farther away from the person everyone wants her to be.
+Caitlin entwines her life in his moving farther away from the person everyone wants her to be.

 Dreamland takes a hard look at physical abuse, relationship abuse and it digs in a lot deeper with teen issues than Somone Like You does.
 We get to experince Caitlin's thoughts, feelings and fears in a deeply intimate and uncliched narration.